vcycyv/react-redux-typescript-saga-webpack-springboot-jpa-pomotodo/README.md

 &nbsp;&nbsp;8.2 For development (hot reloading),  navigate to /src/main/frontend and run "npm start", and go to localhost:9090 <br />

 ![alt text](https://imgur.com/2ezIhcW.png)

+It is a pomodoro tool, which has two watches.
+One is stop watch that triggers notification (chrome brower) once the time is up.
+The other indicates how much time has lasted in the current pomodoro.
+This watch doesn't stop until you cut off the task by clicking the 'stop' button.
+It is designed this way, so you don't have to interrupt immediately after time is up.

+You can adjust the length of pomodoro by adding 10 minutes or decreasing 5 minutes.

+It keeps track how much time it takes in total for a task.

+It only displays finished tasks that done in the last 24 hours.